jrroosevelt/VS2PCG/Card clarifications A-L.md

 ---

-Q: What happens if I play
+Q: What happens if The Soul Gem is used to name Hulkling but then I try to play him?

 # [Hydro-Man](http://vs.tcgbrowser.com/images/cards/big/SFO-006.jpg)